adam-ainsworth/newer-not-better/readme.txt

 == Frequently Asked Questions ==

+= Is it safe to disable updates to a plugin? =

+Usually not.
+Almost all plugins have vulnerabilities, and these are patched when they are updated.
+By not updating you are leaving yourself open to possible vulnerabilities.

+**You should only leave a plugin on an old version if you know what you are doing, familiar with the risks and willing to accept the consequences should an unpatched vulnerability be exploited on your site.**

 = Can I select all plugins? =

 You can, although it's not recommended.
 This is only for plugins that you have a specific reason not to update.
 Most are well maintained, play nice and updates are usually better.

+Turning off updates on all plugins represents a large security risk to your site.

 = Can I re-enable updates to a plugin? =